 Not all microphones have built-in attenuation switches.
 If one of these “padless” mics requires attenuation, there are a few options.

 First, many preamps have pads at their inputs.
-If the mic signal is very strong at the preamp input, engaging a pad can help smooth out the levels and allow the preamp gain to be more effective.
+If the mic signal is very strong at the preamp input, engaging a pad can help smooth out the levels and make the preamp gain more effective.

-Second, there are in-line passive attenuation devices that can be connected between the microphone and preamp in order to bring down the mic signal before it reaches the preamp input.
+Second, there are in-line passive attenuation devices that can be connected between the microphone and preamp to bring down the mic signal before it reaches the preamp input.

 One such example of an in-line pad is the Shure A15AS (link to check the price on Amazon), which provides 3 pad options (-15 dB, -20 dB, and -25 dB).
 The A15AS also passes phantom power for use with those active mics that require phantom power.